Azure/cortana-intelligence-quality-assurance/README.md

 #### TAGS -  Azure Machine Learning, Azure Stream Analytics, PowerBI, Azure Event Hub, Azure WebJob, IoT, Predictive Maintenance, Predictive Analytics, QA

+## Getting Started

+This solution package contains materials to help both technical and business audiences understand our Quality Assurance process solution for manufacturing built on the [Cortana Intelligence Suite](https://www.microsoft.com/en-us/server-cloud/cortana-intelligence-suite/Overview.aspx).

-## Business Audiences
+# Business Audiences

-In this repository you will find a folder labeled [*Solution Overview for Business Audience*](https://github.com/Azure/cortana-intelligence-quality-assurance-manufacturing/blob/master/Solution%20Overview%20for%20Business%20Audience) which contains:
+In this repository you will find a folder labeled [*Solution Overview for Business Audiences*](https://github.com/Azure/cortana-intelligence-quality-assurance-manufacturing/blob/master/Solution%20Overview%20for%20Business%20Audiences) which contains:
 - Infographic: covers the benefits of using advanced analytics for Quality Assurance Process in Manufacturing
 - SolutionDescription: a detailed desxription of the [Cortana Intelligence Suite](https://www.microsoft.com/en-us/server-cloud/cortana-intelligence-suite/Overview.aspx) solution for Quality Assurance Process in Manufacturing
 - Walking Deck: a  presentation covering this solution and benefits of using the Cortana Intelligence Suite